Research with undergrads

 Nota bene: Curriculum evaluation is not research, because evaluation is not research.
 Curriculum development isn’t necessarily research, but it is adjacent to some kinds of research.

-1. Students can’t evaluate until they’ve covered that material, so you’re automatically excluding potential research students who are too young for the content.
+1. Students can’t evaluate curriculum until they’ve covered that material, so you’re automatically excluding potential research students who are too young for the content.

 2. Knowing what makes curricula good requires a lot of higher-level expertise than most students can develop as undergraduates.